How To Design Your Best Full Marathon Training Plan

 …and Run Faster Race Times Injury-Free

-Well, it turns out, you can dramatically improve your running performance in your your next full marathon training plan….
+Well, it turns out, you can dramatically improve your running performance in your next complete marathon training plan….

-Something that I’ve learned through helping runners improve their full marathon finish times by as much as 97 minutes.
+I’ve learned by helping runners improve their total marathon finish times by as much as 97 minutes.

 Before you start running, you’ll need to plan intelligently.

 Here’s how to start training for a marathon:

 Whether you are following a schedule that’s 8 weeks, 12 weeks, 16 weeks, 52 weeks, or something else, assessing your past performance (s) is non-negotiable.